A Python toolbox for unbiased statistical analysis of fluorescence intermittency of multi-level emitters: Supporting information - manual to the Python code

 \section{Supporting information - manual to the Python code}

 In this supplement, we will discuss the different uses of the Python toolbox for unbiased statistical analysis.
 The toolkit accepts both data taken in a TCSPC measurement and data created in Monte-Carlo (MC) simulations.
+The code, and this manual are.
 We will first discuss the data processing of photon time stamp files, and subsequently the provided routine to simulate $m_0$-level single photon emitters.